 Most people have heard about craft beers and craft spirits, but have you ever thought about craft mixers?
 Do they really make a difference?
-Are they the new trend for 2016?
 We caught up with Gerry Calabrese, owner of the Wringer + Mangle, where use of craft mixers is one of the bar’s most unique selling points.

 WHY DO IT?

 As the renaissance of craft spirits has gathered speed, so too has the demand and supply of craft mixers.
-For the first time ever small companies are out selling the big brands when it comes to tonics, lemonade and all sorts of variants on your traditional mixers and this change has helped improve the quality and service of the bar industry.
-We’re now seeing more and more bespoke spirits, paired with equally beautiful crafted mixers rather than an off the shelf, “one size fits all” commercial brand mixers.
+For the first time ever, small companies are outselling the big brands when it comes to tonics, lemonade and all sorts of variants on your traditional mixers and this change has helped improve the quality and service of the bar industry.
+We’re now seeing more and more bespoke spirits, paired with equally beautiful crafted mixers rather than off-the-shelf, “one-size-fits-all” commercial brand mixers.

-When you create your own unique mixers, you can tailor them to set off all the flavours of your small batch vodka, enhance the spices in your micro distilled rum or better yet, highlight the botanicals in your high end gin.
+When you create your own unique mixers, you can tailor them to set off all the flavors of your small-batch Vodka, enhance the spices in your micro-distilled Rum or better yet, highlight the botanicals in your high-end Gin.
 Even better, you can choose which botanicals you want to pick up and tone down with your in-house made mixers because you have complete control over how they taste.

-Another benefit of developing your own mixers is that they can really help you upsell tailor made spirit mixers and cocktails.
-If you have a guest who really loves a cucumber heavy gin but also wants a little citrus in there, you can suggest perhaps a sherbet and elderflower spritz, which compliments the cucumber but also adds a zesty kick without overpowering the drink.
-By having this extra dimension to upsell, increases the likelihood of higher drinks sales making a much more profitable bar and higher tips for staff.
+Another benefit of developing your own mixers is that they can really help you upsell tailor-made spirit mixers and cocktails.
+If you have a guest who really loves a cucumber-heavy Gin but also wants a little citrus in there, you can suggest perhaps a sherbet and elderflower spritz, which complements the cucumber but also adds a zesty kick without overpowering the drink.
+Having this extra dimension to upsell increases the likelihood of higher drinks sales, making a much more profitable bar and driving higher tips for staff.

 HOW TO GET STARTED

 Much of the time taken to create a range of mixers is really in the research and development stage.
-I find the best way to research what homemade mixers create, is to listen to what people want, then work closely together to deliver them.
-It was quite a learning curve and it took a lot of time to dream up so many carbonated flavours and find the ones that worked.
-In the end we scaled down our current mixers to just nine varieties, including some carbonated foams which really add another depth to tall drinks.
+I find the best way to research what homemade mixers to create is to listen to what people want, then work closely together to deliver them.
+It was quite a learning curve and it took a lot of time to dream up so many carbonated flavors and find the ones that worked.
+In the end, we scaled down our current mixers to just nine varieties, including some carbonated foams, which really add another depth to tall drinks.